savoirfairelinux/cqfd/README.md

 ----------------

-The .cqfdrc file at the root of your project contains the information required to support project tooling.
+The .cqfdrc file at the root of your project contains the information required to support project tooling. samples/dot-cqfdrc is an example.

 Here is a sample .cqfdrc file: